My Quiet Kitchen

 pin to save on Pinterest

-thumbprint cookies filled with a variety of fruit-sweetened jellies
+thumbprint cookies filled with a variety of fruit-sweetened jellies.

-I have very clear memories of eating Pepperidge Farm thumbprint cookies as a kid.
-Apricot-raspberry was my favorite.
-The buttery, slightly salty shortbread cookie combined with the slightly tart fruit jelly in the center...everyone loved them, right?
+The buttery, slightly salty shortbread cookie combined with the slightly tart fruit jelly in the center...so good!
+Everyone loved those, right?
 I mean, I'm someone who chooses chocolate and vanilla desserts over fruity desserts 9 times out of 10, and even I loved them.

-Now some bad news.
-I just pulled up the Pepperidge Farm website to check out the ingredients in their "Distinctive" thumbprint cookie collection.
-Not good, folks.
-Not good.
-This is why homemade (and vegan) cookies are the way to go!
+Now for the bad news.
+I just pulled up the Pepperidge Farm website to check the ingredients in their "Distinctive" Verona thumbprint cookies.
+Ugh, not good.
+Their ingredients include corn syrup, high fructose corn syrup, milk, egg, vegetable oils, etc.

 close up of thumbprint cookie with orange jelly